mad011408/terai/README.md

 # AI Terminal Agent
+## Update
+This is a test update to verify GitHub push.

 A powerful multi-agent AI system for terminal-based task automation.
 This project provides a flexible framework for orchestrating multiple specialized AI agents to accomplish complex tasks through natural language instructions.